 - Sipping local sherries with tasty tapas in the bodegas of Arcos

-The local Skedaddle team member will meet you in Malaga and transfer you to your first night’s accommodation in the hilltop white village of Jimena de la Frontera.
+You’ll be met on arrival into Malaga airport and transferred to your first night’s accommodation in the hilltop white village of Jimena de la Frontera.
 After bike fitting or un-packing, should you have brought your own bike, time will be taken to talk you through the week, chat through how to use the Skedaddle App, as well as to answer any queries that you may have.

 - Meals: Breakfast